academe/omnipay-datatrans/README.md

 payment method mandatory.

 ## Lightbox Mode

+Lightbox mode uses JavaScript to display the payment form in an iframe in the merchant site, with the merchant site behind a darkened mask.
+It appears to the user that they are remaining on the merchant site, but the form is remotely supplied by the gateway.

 This is supported by getting the redirect data in a lightbox-mode format.
 To use lightbox mode, please see the DataTrans documentation for the genral HTML needed.